Making a positive difference in our community

 1. Impact of our extensive capital investment programme

-- Enabling 3,792 customers to remain on the Resolve scheme, customers made payments worth £1.1million through Resolve, and in turn the company wrote off £1.8 million of outstanding debt during the financial year 2012/13.
+Our Resolve enhanced scheme payment matching scheme.
+Over 4,000 customers made payments worth £1.5 million through Resolve, and in turn the company wrote off £3 million of outstanding debt during the financial year 2014/15.

 - Offered an education programme, educational visits and speakers service to the community we serve.